Difference Between Trunk Port vs Access Port

-- Trunk port supports only the tagged frames whereas Access port sends and receives untagged frames.
+- The trunk port supports only the tagged frames, whereas the Access port sends and receives untagged frames.

-- Trunk port allows us to switch multiple VLANs but in Access port all frames are in the same VLAN.
+- The trunk port allows us to switch multiple VLANs, but all frames are in the same VLAN in the Access port.

 - We cannot extend the data from one switch to another switch, access ports via a trunk port.
 It can only be extended via the access port of the switch.

-- A trunk port has more than one VLAN set up on the interface whereas access port is capable of having only one VLAN set up on the interface.
+- A trunk port has more than one VLAN set up on the interface, whereas an access port is capable of having only one VLAN set up on the interface.

 - Trunk port usually offers higher bandwidth and lower latency than access ports.